alexvoss/mkdocs-material-fork/docs/insiders/privacy.md

 For those preferring discretion, [setting your sponsorship to private] during the sponsorship initiation process ensures your sponsorship remains unlisted, keeping your affiliation with Material for MkDocs confidential.

-This setting can be adjusted at any time through your GitHub account sponsorship settings.
+This setting can be adjusted at any time through your GitHub account's sponsorship settings.

-For companies concerned about being visible as sponsors of any project due to their privacy restrictions, creating a [GitHub bot account] for sponsorship purposes is advised.
+For companies concerned about being visible as sponsors of any project due to their privacy restrictions, creating a [bot account] on GitHub that is solely used for sponsoring is  advised.
 This account, set to sponsor privately, won't be linked to any individual within your organization and provides an extra layer of anonymity.

   [setting your sponsorship to private]: https://docs.github.com/en/sponsors/sponsoring-open-source-contributors/managing-your-sponsorship#managing-the-privacy-setting-for-your-sponsorship
-  [GitHub bot account]: access-management.md/#bot-account
+  [bot account]: access-management.md/#bot-account

 ## Administrative requests